Frequently Asked Questions

 - Property owners are not required to pay a deposit to establish new service.
 However, if a homeowner becomes delinquent and is scheduled for disconnection 2 times, he or she will be required, at the time of the second disconnection, to pay a security deposit of $75.00.

 - If you are renting your home you may not use the online form as you are required to pay a $75.00 security deposit before we can begin service in your name.
-This deposit can be waived if you have a co-signer.
-Please ask one of our representatives if you desire further information about who is eligible to co-sign.

 - Business owners will have the same guidelines, with the exception of the amount of the deposit.
 That will be based on the amount of water usage expected by the type of business.